-To this end, the City of Garden Grove Office of Economic Development provides programs that facilitate a partnership with the business community through the Chamber of Commerce.
+The City of Garden Grove Office of Economic Development provides programs that facilitate a partnership with the business community through the Chamber of Commerce.
 The goal is to retain and attract companies in Garden Grove by providing support, economic incentives, and development opportunities.